Skip to My Lou: Uses

 "Skip to My Lou" was featured in the 1944 film Meet Me in St. Louis.
 Sections of the song arranged by Hugh Martin and Ralph Blane are sung to the tunes of "Kingdom Coming" and "Yankee Doodle".
-In the 1951 film Across the Wide Missouri it is sung by Clark Gable (while playing a Jew's-Harp) and others throughout the movie.
+In the 1951 film Across the Wide Missouri it is sung by Clark Gable (while playing a Jew's Harp) and others throughout the movie.
 In the classic Western The Searchers (1956), Ken Curtis uses the song to serenade Vera Miles.
+In the film, Pee Wee's Big Adventure (1985), Pee Wee is slowly driven to distraction by an old man riding in a box car, who will not stop singing verse after verse of the song.

-The song has been recorded by various artists including Lead Belly, Pete Seeger, Judy Garland, Nat King Cole, The Blue Sky Boys, Dickie Bishop and His Sidekicks, and Dale Warland Singers, among others.
+The song has been recorded by various artists including Lead Belly, Pete Seeger, Judy Garland, Nat King Cole, Elizabeth Mitchell, The Blue Sky Boys, Dickie Bishop and His Sidekicks, and Dale Warland Singers, among others.
 The song remains a favorite piece performed by various classic choirs with a popular arrangement by Paul Busselberg.

-The song has been adapted to dancehall by various Jamaican artists.
-In 2009, it was released by QQ featuring Ding Dong in a College Boiz Productions release.
-In 2010, the Jamaican dancehall artist Serani released another version of the song under the title "Skip to My Luu" featuring Ding Dong, and a second version that in addition to Ding Dong also included Raz n Biggy with additional lyrics.
-In 2011, RDX released a dancehall reggae adaptation titled "Skip".

-In the Thomas & Friends fourth series episode Peter Sam & The Refreshment Lady, Peter Sam sings "I'm Peter Sam I'm running this line" which has a similar melody.
+In the Thomas & Friends fourth series episode "Peter Sam & The Refreshment Lady", Peter Sam sings "I'm Peter Sam I'm running this line" which has a similar melody.